gymrek-lab/TRTools/README.rst

         conda install -c bioconda trtools

-Note: Bioconda `only supports <https://bioconda.github.io/user/versions.html#python>`_ python versions 3.6 and 3.7 currently, so that is all TRTools supports in conda.
+Note: Bioconda only supports python versions 3.6-3.8 currently, so that is all TRTools supports in conda.
-If you are using a different version of python we support (3.5 or >= 3.8), install TRTools using pip.
+If you are using a different version of python we support (3.5 or >= 3.9), install TRTools using pip.

 With pip